How to Pay Off $15,000 in Credit Card Debt

 Here are some of the issues you must deal with:

 There is no law that says lenders have to accept or even negotiate a settlement with you.
 Some do.
 Some don’t.
+You can always open the conversation to negotiating with creditors to see if that is an option.

 Card companies don’t just open the door to anyone who wants to settle a debt for less than what is owed.
 You often have to show there is a reasonable explanation for your problems – divorce, medical emergency, job loss – to get them to listen to a settlement offer.